-Tonsillitis can be difficult to distinguish clinically from viral pharyngitis.
+Tonsillitis can be difficult to distinguish from viral pharyngitis as both present with similar clinical symptoms.

 Most patients do not seek medical help.